 □Image Document ID: Selects the metadata field that contains the value that links to the image load file.
 Usually, this field is Document ID.

-♦LFP: Use the child designation from the LFP load file to create the source and attachment relationships.
+♦LFP: Use child designation from the LFP load file to create source attachment relationships.

 ♦Parent Doc ID: If this option is selected, Ringtail expects attachment documents to contain the Document ID of the parent document in the chosen field.

-♦Attachment Doc IDs: If this option is selected, Ringtail expects parent documents to contain the Document IDs of the attachment documents.
-If there are multiple attachments for one parent document, separate the Document IDs by a comma or a semi-colon.
+♦Attachment Doc ID: If this option is selected, Ringtail expects parent documents to contain the Document IDs of the attachment documents.
+If there are multiple attachments for one parent document, the Document IDs must be separated by a comma or a semi-colon.

 ♦Family Range: If this option is selected, Ringtail expects all documents to contain a range of Document IDs, for example, DOC_0000001 - DOC_0000015.
 The first Document ID is the parent, and all other Document IDs between the first and last, including the last, are attachments. .